Take the quiz

 Close-up of a patient smiling with ceramic fixed braces

-When talking about metal vs ceramic braces, the ceramic option is more discrete, which is preferable for patients seeking aesthetic treatment, since they are a similar colour to tooth enamel.
-Their discreteness makes ceramic braces a popular choice for adults.
-Additionally, ceramic orthodontic braces have the advantage of being less expensive than sapphire or lingual orthodontics.
+Their discretion makes clear ceramic braces and removable clear aligners a popular choice for adults.
+Additionally, both clear and ceramic orthodontic braces have the advantage of being less expensive than sapphire or lingual orthodontics.

 Disadvantages of ceramic braces